kiwi-06/ODT2026-CapstoneProjectName/README.md

 **⚙️ How to Navigate This Repository**

-Electronics Details → Circuit, components, and hardware design
+Electronics Details → Circuit, components justification

-Mechanical Details → Physical build, CAD, and fabrication
+Mechanical Details → Sketches, CAD, and fabrication

 Software Details → Code, logic, and implementation